ooples/pine_script_docs/source/concepts/Sessions.rst

 Regular and extended sessions
 -----------------------------

-When your TradingView provides access to extended sessions, you can choose to see their bars with the "Settings/Symbol/Session" field.
+When your TradingView account provides access to extended sessions, you can choose to see their bars with the "Settings/Symbol/Session" field.
 There are two types of sessions: